sfbitcoindevs/sfbitcoindevs/content/socratic-30.md

 - [Bitcoin Core 24.0 Draft Release Notes](https://github.com/bitcoin-core/bitcoin-devwiki/wiki/24.0-Release-Notes-draft)
   - opt-out fullrbf: The GUI currently opts in to RBF by default, but RPCs do not, and -walletrbf is default disabled.
 This PR makes the default in those two places to also opt in. (not a single nack!)
 - [Spookchains: Drivechain Analog with One-Time Trusted Setup & APO](https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2022-September/020919.html)

+  ● Creating drivechains with APO and a trusted setup: Jeremy Rubin posted to the Bitcoin-Dev mailing list a description for how a trusted setup procedure could be combined with the proposed SIGHASH_ANYPREVOUT opcode to implement behavior similar to that proposed by drivechains.
+Drivechains are a type of sidechain where miners are normally responsible for keeping the sidechain funds secure (in contrast to full nodes which are responsible for securing funds on Bitcoin’s mainchain).
+Miners attempting to steal drivechain funds must broadcast their malicious intentions days or weeks in advance, giving users a chance to change their full nodes to enforce the rules of the sidechain.
+Drivechains are primarily proposed for inclusion into Bitcoin as a soft fork (see BIPs 300 and 301), but a previous post to the mailing list (see Newsletter #190) described how some other flexible proposed additions to Bitcoin’s contracting language could also allow the implementation of drivechains.

+  In this week’s post, Rubin described yet another way drivechains could be implemented using a proposed addition to Bitcoin’s contracting language, in this case using SIGHASH_ANYPREVOUT (APO) as proposed in BIP118.
+The described APO-based drivechains have several drawbacks compared to BIP300 but perhaps provides similar enough behavior that APO can be considered as enabling drivechains, which some individuals may consider a benefit and others may consider a problem.

   - Possible motivation for supporting APO over alternative covenant proposals?
 - [Revocable Proof of Burn Draft BIP](https://github.com/veleslavs/bips/blob/bip-rpob-tx-template/bip-rpob-tx-template.mediawiki)
 - [Core Lightning v12](https://blog.blockstream.com/core-lightning-v0-12-0)